kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/module9-controllerha.md

 # Cisco Wireless Controller High Availability

-Cisco Wireless Controller High Availability (HA) can be configured through Cisco DNA Center.
+Cisco Wireless Controller High Availability (HA) can be configured through Catalyst Center.
 Currently, both the formation and breaking of wireless controller HA is supported; switchover options are not supported.

 While the DCLOUD Lab we have been using does not currently support this configuration, the steps which have been added below detail how to prepare and how to configure Wireless Controller High Availability.